samuelkoGithub/Machine_Project_CheckLists/Machine_Project_Check_Lists.md

 7. Short-list the top three to five

 Notes:
-  • You will want to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
+  • It expects to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
-  • As always automate what you can.
+  • As always automate what it can.
 1. Fine-tune the hyperparameters using cross-validation.
-  • Treat your data transformation choices as hyperparameters, especially when you are not sure about them (e.g., should I replace missing values with zero or with the median value?
+  • Treat the data transformation choices as hyperparameters, especially when it is not sure about its (e.g., should I replace missing values with zero or with the median value?
 Or just drop the rows?).
   • Unless there are very few hyperparameter values to explore, prefer random search over grid search.
-If training is very long, you may prefer a Bayesian optimization approach (e.g., using Gaussian process priors, as described by Jasper Snoek, Hugo Larochelle, and Ryan Adams).1
+If training is very long, it may prefer a Bayesian optimization approach (e.g., using Gaussian process priors, as described by Jasper Snoek, Hugo Larochelle, and Ryan Adams).1
 2. Try Ensemble methods.
 Combining your best models will often perform better than running them individually.
 3. Once you are confident about your final model, measure its performance on the test set to estimate the generalization error.

-Present Your Solution
+Present the Solution
 1. Document what you have done.
 2. Create a nice presentation.
-  • Make sure you highlight the big picture first.
+  • Make sure to highlight the big picture first.
-3. Explain why your solution achieves the business objective.
+3. Explain why this solution achieves the business objective.
-4. Don’t forget to present interesting points you noticed along the way.
+4. Don’t forget to present interesting points that be noticed along the way.
   • Describe what worked and what did not.
-  • List your assumptions and your system’s limitations.
+  • List the assumptions and your system’s limitations.
 5. Ensure your key findings are communicated through beautiful visualizations or easy-to-remember statements (e.g., “the median income is the number-one predictor of housing prices”).

 Launch!
-1. Get your solution ready for production (plug into production data inputs, write unit tests, etc.).
+1. Get the solution ready for production (plug into production data inputs, write unit tests, etc.).
-2. Write monitoring code to check your system’s live performance at regular intervals and trigger alerts when it drops.
+2. Write monitoring code to check the system’s live performance at regular intervals and trigger alerts when it drops.
   • Beware of slow degradation too: models tend to “rot” as data evolves.
   • Measuring performance may require a human pipeline (e.g., via a crowdsourcing service).
-  • Also monitor your inputs’ quality (e.g., a malfunctioning sensor sending random values, or another team’s output becoming stale).
+  • Also monitor all inputs’ quality (e.g., a malfunctioning sensor sending random values, or another team’s output becoming stale).
 This is particularly important for online learning systems.
-3. Retrain your models on a regular basis on fresh data (automate as much as possible).
+3. Retrain those models on a regular basis on fresh data (automate as much as possible).